 "The best containers for your indoor herb garden are glazed clay (terracotta) pots"

-So, what’s the benefits of an indoor herb garden?
+So, what’s the benefits of growing herbs indoors?

 Well, you can grow herbs all year round.